parmoo/parmoo/docs/modules/surrogates.rst

 A surrogate model is associated with each simulation when its simulation dictionary is added to the ``MOOP`` object.
-This technique is used for generatng an approximation to the simulation's response surface, based on data gathered during the solve.
+This technique is used for generating an approximation to the simulation's response surface, based on data gathered during the solve.

 .. code-block:: python